 The patent, which was awarded Jan.
 7, covers cell-free DNA-based diagnostic methods, including those used in transplant medicine.

-The company said its testing services revenues for the quarter rose nearly 120 percent year over year.
+The company said preliminary revenues for full-year 2019 are expected to increase 66 percent year over year.

 The AlloSeq cfDNA kit is used to quantify the level of donor-derived cell-free DNA in transplant recipients in order to measure graft health.

 The magistrate did recommend that the court dismiss two counts made against Natera with respect to trademark disparagement and unfair trade practices.